Legendborn by Tracy Deonn (Legendborn, #1)

 I've barely finished reading and I already need more.
 The narrative is layered, with things I can tell will be fascinating in a re-read whenever I get the chance.
 The only thing I want that I didn't get is more book, I didn't want this to end, but a sequel has been planned and so I'll just have to wait.

-CW for discussion of slavery, discussion of sexual assault, racism, gore, car accident, parental death, major character death.
+CW for discussion of slavery, discussion of sexual assault, discussion of colonization, grief (graphic), racism, sexism, kidnapping, child abuse (backstory), blood, violence, gore (graphic), torture, car accident, animal death, parental death, major character death.